brettshollenberger/Angular-Simple-Form/README.md

 #### Length:

-Verifies that a field's value a certain length:
+Verifies that a field's value is a certain length:

   ```
   parentScope.user = {